Finding large counterexamples by selectively exploring the Pachner graph: Removing bad edges using a targeted search

+To perform a targeted search for a triangulation with no bad edges, we require heuristics for measuring how far away we are from such a triangulation.
+Our goal now is to motivate and define the heuristics that we use.

+The most obvious quantity to measure is the number of bad edges; certainly, it would seem reasonable for our search to avoid increasing this quantity.
+Since 3-2 moves only change the $1$-skeleton by removing an edge, we see that such a move can never increase the number of bad edges.
+However, 2-3 moves change the $1$-skeleton by \emph{creating} a new edge, so if the new edge happens to be bad then we will have increased the number of bad edges; for this reason, one of the critical subroutines in our search algorithm is testing whether the edge introduced by a 2-3 move is bad, so that we know which 2-3 moves we should try to avoid.

-As mentioned in section~\ref{subsec:counterex}, a natural way to remove an ``unwanted'' edge $e$ is to perform a 3-2 move about $e$.
-Such a move is possible if and only if $e$ has degree three and actually meets three distinct tetrahedra.
-This motivates the following definitions:
+This alone is not particularly helpful, since there are many triangulations with the same number of bad edges.
+To motivate some more fine-grained heuristics, we reiterate that the only way we can reduce the number of bad edges is to perform a 3-2 move about a bad edge.
+Such a move is possible if and only if there exists a bad edge of degree three that actually meets three distinct tetrahedra.
+This suggests that we should measure the following quantities for each bad edge: